fwextensions/quick-score/README.md

 ]
 ```

-The `results` array is a list of [StringResult](https://fwextensions.github.io/quick-score/global.html#StringResult) objects that represent the results of matching the query against each string that was passed to the constructor.
+The `results` array in this example is a list of [ScoredString](https://fwextensions.github.io/quick-score/global.html#ScoredString) objects that represent the results of matching the query against each string that was passed to the constructor.
 It's sorted high to low on each item's score.
 Strings with identical scores are sorted alphabetically and case-insensitively.
-In the simple case of scoring bare strings, each item in the results array has three properties:
+In the simple case of scoring bare strings, each `ScoredString` item has three properties:

 * `item`: the string that was scored
 * `score`: the floating point score of the string for the current query